Vikas-rana1407/Redis_Data_Manager/README.md

 - Delete videos by Redis key
 - Upload books via CSV, embed and save to Redis, search books by name
 - Web UI for all operations (Gradio-based authentication and interface)
-- Centralized logging to `app.log` for all modules

 ## File Structure
 ```